Stage 1 Frequently Asked Questions

-Key features of the Parramatta Light Rail include 16 highly accessible stops; regular services from early morning to late at night, including services every 7.5 minutes from 7am to 7pm on weekdays; integrated NSW Opal card ticketing; as well as modern and comfortable air-conditioned vehicles with a capacity of at least 250 passengers in each vehicle.
+There will be 16 highly accessible stops; regular services from early morning to late at night, including services every 7.5 minutes from 7am to 7pm on weekdays; integrated NSW Opal card ticketing; as well as modern and comfortable air-conditioned vehicles that can carry up to 300 passengers.

-The Parramatta Light Rail is part of a $2.4 billion program.
-This budget includes two major contracts to build and operate the light rail, remediation works of the future light rail depot site, road and traffic works and upgrades, new bridges, walking and bike riding paths, urban design, changes to the bus network and project costs from 2015-2023.
+The Parramatta Light Rail is part of a $2.875 billion program.
+This budget includes two major contracts to build and operate the light rail, remediation works of the future light rail depot site, road and traffic works and upgrades, new bridges, walking and bike riding paths, urban design, changes to the bus network and project costs since 2015.

-Transport for NSW is committed to ensuring traffic and transport flows smoothly during and after construction of the Parramatta Light Rail.
-Dedicated Place Managers are engaging directly with businesses along the route to provide information and assistance, and to answer questions about the impacts of construction and access.
-Transport for NSW and the project’s delivery partner will develop local traffic management and access plans for deliveries in consultation with impacted business owners and managers.
+Transport for NSW recognises the importance of supporting and managing impacts on business during construction.
+Dedicated Place Managers continue to engage directly with local businesses along the route to provide information and assistance, and to answer questions about the impacts of construction, such as wayfinding, noise and vibration, and access for deliveries and customers.

-The Parramatta Light Rail has been designed to minimise impacts on the important heritage landmarks and items across the Parramatta region, and will use existing road and rail corridors to limit these impacts.
-However, there will be some impacts on both Aboriginal archaeological sites and non-Aboriginal heritage items, the project is committed to preserving archaeological, environmental, and Aboriginal heritage across the light rail route.
+The Parramatta Light Rail has been designed to minimise impacts on heritage landmarks and items across the Parramatta region, such as using existing road and rail corridors to limit impacts.
+While there have been some impacts on Aboriginal archaeological sites and non-Aboriginal heritage items, the project is committed to preserving archaeological, environmental, and Aboriginal heritage across the light rail route.